Lady Gaga Goes Topless In Skimpy Thong, Snuggles Up To Tattoo Artist In Racy New Photo

-Lady Gaga has never been shy about showing off her body in the past, and she’s proving that yet again with her most recently photo.
+Lady Gaga has never been shy about showing off her body in the past, and she’s proving that yet again with her most recent photo.

-According to the Daily Mail, Lady Gaga showed off some major skin, and some major ink her latest sexy photograph, which was posted on her Instagram story this week.
+According to the Daily Mail, Lady Gaga showed off some major skin and some major ink her latest sexy photograph, which was posted on her Instagram story this week.

 In the sexy snapshot, Gaga is seen wearing nothing but a skimpy thong, which showed off her curvy backside as she sat on the ground completely topless next to her tattoo artist, Daniel Winter, who also went sans shirt.